 How often do you prioritize caring for yourself?
-If you’re like me or most women I know, it’s not very often.
-In today’s article, I want to address why self care is important and why you need a self care plan.
+If you’re like me or most women I know, it’s not often enough.
+This is why in today’s post I want to address why self-care is important and why you need a self-care plan.

-I’m currently in Fiji (yes, it’s amazing!) but even still, I’m having to actively remember to take care of myself.
-Granted, I am here for work rather than vacation but self-care is still a struggle for me to prioritize no matter the circumstances.
+I have to actively remember to take care of myself more times than not and have found, like most, self-care is still a struggle for me to prioritize no matter the circumstances.
 It’s easy to get wrapped up in the stresses of everyday life with long work hours and little time to ourselves.

-When I feel it’s time to pamper myself, I immediately think of planning a spa day – but I’ve learned that there’s so much more to self-care than just a massage and a facial.
+Whenever I feel like I need some time to myself, I immediately think of planning a spa day, but I’ve learned over the years that there’s so much more to self-care than just a massage and a facial.
 Plus, self-care needs to be up there on your priority list right along with spending time with family and work.

 What Is Self Care?

 At its core, self-care is any action we take or choice we make to fulfill one of our physical, spiritual or emotional needs.
 It’s all the little ways we take care of ourselves to make sure we don’t have a legit breakdown in one of these three areas.
-For the last few months, I’ve been working on ways to self-improve, and it became obvious that I needed a self care plan – especially after being in a funk for the better half of June and July.
+It seems like I’m always looking for ways to self-improve, and it became obvious that I needed a self-care plan.
+This way I have something to reference when I feel a funk coming on.

 Why Do I Need a Self Care Plan?